-Michigan kids have a new reason to believe that catchy song from The Lego Movie: LEGOLAND Discovery Center is heading to Auburn Hills.
+Michigan kids have a great reason to believe that catchy song from The Lego Movie: Legoland Discovery Center has a home right here in Auburn Hills.

-This 32,000-square-foot indoor destination at Great Lakes Crossing Outlets, officially open March 25, is geared at ages 3-10 and features two cool rides, a 4D cinema, play zone and lots of space for kids to build anything they can imagine.
+Everything is pretty awesome at this 32,000-square-foot indoor destination at Great Lakes Crossing Outlets, which officially opened March 25, 2016.
+It’s geared at ages 3-10 and features two cool rides, a 4D cinema, play zone and lots of space for kids to build anything they can imagine.

-Highlights include a build-and-test area designed to teach physics concepts and Miniland, where families will recognize local spots like the Heidelberg Project, Comerica Park, Belle Isle, Ford Field and more – all recreated with the colorful plastic bricks (over a million and a half, to be exact).
+Highlights include a build-and-test area designed to teach physics concepts and Miniland, where families can spot local landmarks like the Heidelberg Project, Comerica Park, Belle Isle, Ford Field and more – all recreated with the colorful plastic bricks (over a million and a half, to be exact).

-“Our Miniland is going to be so popular,” says marketing manager Debbie Gibb.
+“Our Miniland is going to be so popular,” marketing manager Debbie Gibb said right before the doors opened.
 “It takes Detroit landmarks and puts them into Lego form.”

 It’s interactive, too, with games and features like mini Heidelbergs for kids to decorate.
-“The guests will really enjoy that,” she says.
+“The guests will really enjoy that,” she said.

-“We want families to play together,” Gibb says.
+“We want families to play together,” Gibb added.
 “There are lots of areas for that to happen as well.”

-Just one thing: Don’t confuse it with the outdoor LEGOLAND theme parks in Florida and California.
-This center is an indoor experience and good for about a two- to three-hour visit, Gibb says, but families can stay and play as long as they like.
+Just one thing: Don’t confuse it with the outdoor Legoland theme parks in Florida and California.
+This center is an indoor experience and good for about a two- to three-hour visit, Gibb noted, but families can stay and play as long as they like.

 Guests are encouraged to reserve tickets online in advance for a specific date and time.
 A cafe offers meals and snacks and no re-entry is allowed.